dblacka/jdnssec-tools/README.md

         ant

 4. You can build the distribution tarballs with 'ant dist'.
-You can run the tools directly from the build area (without building the jdnssec-tools.jar file) by using the ./bin/_jdnssec_* wrappers.
+You can run the tools directly from the build area (without building the jdnssec-tools.jar file) by using the ./bin/\_jdnssec_* wrappers.

-5. Build the project using gradle
+5. Alternatively, build the project using gradle:

-./gradlew clean
+        gradlew clean
-./gradlew assemble -i
+        gradlew assemble -i

-jar file gets generated in build/libs
+The resulting jar file gets generated in build/libs.

 The source for this project is available in git on github: https://github.com/dblacka/jdnssec-tools